 The main risk to the species at the moment appears to be the pending development of Indonesia’s largest hydropower project in the middle of its range.
 The Section on Great Apes of IUCN’s Primate Specialist Group (IUCN SGA), of which we are part, has been leading efforts to convince the Indonesian government to review plans for a hydro-electric project that would separate the three subpopulations of the Tapanuli orangutan and further undermine their survival.
 Importantly, the IUCN SGA’s suggestions align with the Indonesian Government’s own collaborative assessment with IUCN of the impact of the project, which states it should be halted.
 So, what’s the issue?

 The Critically Endangered Tapanuli orangutan was discovered scientifically as recently as 1997 and occurs in an area of northern Sumatra known as Batang Toru in which it survives in a rainforest area that covers less than 1,200 km2.
 Its estimated numbers are as low as ca. 767 individuals, divided among three subpopulations.
-The area that it occurs in is mostly protected, but a part of it that is crucial for its connectivity is not, and worryingly, part of this is being developed for hydro-electric power.
+The area that it occurs in is a Key Biodiversity Area based on the Global Standard for the Identification of Key Biodiversity Areas (IUCN 2016) and is mostly protected, but a part of it that is crucial for its connectivity is not, and worryingly, part of this is being developed for hydro-electric power.
 The species has much declined in historic times and any further population losses would rapidly drive the Tapanuli orangutan to extinction.
 If the population loses more than 1% of adult animals per year, it will go extinct in the foreseeable future.
 Given the recent rescues of wounded or young Tapanuli orangutans it is clear that losses are high.
 Indonesia’s conservation laws are meant to prevent this.

 The project is a $1.6 billion hydro-electric power infrastructure scheme which would cut across the Tapanuli orangutan’s largest subpopulation, and effectively act as a wall blocking connectivity between the already fragmented forest areas.
 The company developing the project is the Jakarta-based North Sumatera Hydro Energy, but much of the actual construction work is conducted by China’s national hydropower agency, Sinohydro, which is the largest dam-builder in the world.